NimbusForWork/nimbusforwork.com/content/services/upholstery-cleaning.md

       dirt, dust-mites and other harmful germs and bacteria.
 Our extraction device then immediately extracts the water leaving your fabric washed and fast-dry.
-testimonials:
-  - image: /images/ian.jpg
-    name: Ian
-    position: 'Head of Real Estate, Impact Hub SG'
-    testimonial: >-
-      “We engaged Nimbus for our quarterly spring cleaning services.
-We were impressed by their professionalism and quality equipment!
-Would definitely recommend.”
 ---